Pot Loin in crock pot

 This crock pot pork loin recipe is fabulous as is or you can use the basic cooking technique and make it your own.
 Here are a few ideas:

-• Brine: mix up the brine by adding peppercorns, rosemary and/or thyme.
+• Brine: Mix up the brine by adding peppercorns, rosemary and/or thyme.
 You can swap the vinegar for orange juice or red wine vinegar.

-• Spice rub: can be made with any mix of spices or you can play with the ratios โ€“ swap the chili powder for paprika, add additional pepper, chipotle chile powder, go Cajun, etc.
+• Spice rub: Can be made with any mix of spices or you can play with the ratios โ€“ swap the chili powder for paprika, add additional pepper, chipotle chile powder, go Cajun, etc.

-• Sauce: you virtually can use anything here!
+• Sauce: You virtually can use anything here!
 Pick a sauce from your favorite recipe and add it to the slow cooker.
 You can also play with the current sauce and mix up the flavor profile by using either honey or pure maple syrup, and swapping the apricot/berry preserves for raspberry, strawberry, apple, jalapeno jelly, etc.

 Brining pork is the first step to achieve the best pork loin roast of your life, but it also is elevated by some other key steps.
 Here is how to make the juiciest crock pot pork loin recipe: